ashisshdev/ultimate_flutter_app/README.md

 ----

-2-3 big apps (with different approaches like provider/bloc, MVVP/packages etc) with tests many UIs - lots of UIs and 1 miniApps App - apiNinja complete apis - with tests
+2-3 big apps (with different approaches like provider/bloc, MVVP/packages etc) with tests (1 with hive and other with shared_prefs ) many UIs - lots of UIs and 1 miniApps App - apiNinja complete apis - with tests